Best Presidents Day Fitness Sales

 Like we stated earlier, the treadmill safety key works as an emergency brake, forcing most electric treadmills to come to a complete stop when pulled.

-From a mechanical standpoint, when the key (oftentimes a magnet) is placed or inserted onto its designated location slot on the console, it activates the electrical flow, which allows the treadmill to operate at any speed—can shut down the same electrical flow when pulled out of the slot.
+From a mechanical standpoint, when the key (oftentimes a magnet) is placed or inserted onto its designated slot on the console, it activates the electrical flow.
+This allows the treadmill to operate at any speed, and can shut down the same electrical flow when pulled out of the slot.

 However, if you take a moment to unwrap the string from the console safety bars, you’ll notice the alligator clip-like attachment.
 To properly use the treadmill safety key, attach that clip to the bottom of your shirt.
 You’ll notice that the string extends to approximately the length of the treadmill.